becketalservices/beas-cnx-cloud/docs/AWS/chapter1.md

 Docker is only necessary to deploy the Docker images into the registry or to build your own Docker images.

-**Uses this instructions to install Docker according to HCL**
+**Uses this instructions to install Docker according to HCL / Kubernetes**

-The instructions about the docker installation are taken from the [Deploying a non-HA Kubernetes platform](https://help.hcltechsw.com/connections/v65/admin/install/cp_prereq_kubernetes_nonha.html).
+The instructions about the docker installation for CP 6.5 or lower are taken from the [Deploying a non-HA Kubernetes platform](https://help.hcltechsw.com/connections/v65/admin/install/cp_prereq_kubernetes_nonha.html).

+The instructions about the docker installation for CP 7.0 are taken from the [Kubernetes Documentation - Getting started - Production environment - Container runtimes](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#docker).

 For the installation run the script: